-- 3.2 Small areas of the southern portion of the site are within the Inner and Outer Source Protection Zones (Zones 1 and 2) associated with the boreholes.
+- 3.2 Some areas of the southern portion of the site are within the Inner and Outer Source Protection Zones (Zones 1 and 2) associated with the boreholes.
 Construction method statements will be necessary for works within these zones but it is not anticipated that the boreholes will create a significant constraint to development.
 To the contrary, removal of agricultural land and the associated use of fertilizers close to a water abstraction borehole could be considered beneficial. - 3.3 Preliminary enquiries of Severn Trent Services Limited have identified a water main crossing the southern portion of the site from north-east to south-west.
 The main is 450mm diameter and sits within a ten metre wide easement.
-It is anticipated to be a substantial supply main serving the Redditch area and diversion is not considered to be a viable option. - 3.4 Confirmation of the availability of supplies to serve the development is awaited from Severn Trent Water Limited.
-It is felt unlikely that a service will be taken from the 450mm diameter main through the site and, consequently, it is assumed that reinforcement of the local network may be necessary; as is invariably the case with edge of town developments. - 3.5 A network of new mains will be positioned within the footpaths, open spaces and public areas.
+It is anticipated to be a substantial supply main serving the Redditch area and diversion is not considered to be a viable option. - 3.4 In respect of the total potential development, an application has been submitted to Severn Trent Water Limited for an area-wide modelling exercise to establish the likely reinforcement works necessary to serve the development.
+Irrespective of the outcome of the modelling exercise, it is probable that reinforcement works will be carried out on a phased basis linked to the phasing of the residential development. - 3.5 Confirmation of the availability of supplies to serve the first phase of the development is awaited from Severn Trent Water Limited.
+It is felt unlikely that a service will be taken from the 450mm diameter main through the site and, consequently, it is assumed that reinforcement of the local network may be necessary; as is invariably the case with edge of town developments.

+3.6 A network of new mains will be positioned within the footpaths, verges, open spaces and public areas to distribute water and provide fire hydrants throughout the first phase of the development.